Atreusx1/ZKSnark-SoloChain/README.md

 Here’s a high-level roadmap to outline future development plans for this project:

 ### Phase 1: Core Features (✅ Almost Completed)
-- Design and implement zkSNARK circuits for private transactions.
+- Design and implement zkSNARK circuits for private transactions.✅
-- Integrate Circom-generated outputs into a Substrate-based blockchain runtime.
+- Integrate Circom-generated outputs into a Substrate-based blockchain runtime.✅
-- Implement proof verification logic in `pallet-zksnark`.
+- Implement proof verification logic in `pallet-zksnark`.✅
+- Translating entire circuits in Halo2 to make it trustless (pending)⚠️
-- Automate circuit compilation and deployment workflows using `build.rs`.
+- Automate circuit compilation and deployment workflows using `build.rs`.(pending)⚠️

 ### Phase 2: Advanced Features (🔄 In Progress)
 - Add support for Merkle tree-based proof validation to enhance transaction scalability.